PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_04_Discussion.md

 ## 3) Recommendations for future analyses & data-driven decisions:
 Now that we have interpreted the data distribution and summary statistics, it's time to consider how we could use our data to answer our research question.
 You already practised doing this by proposing correlational and linear regression analyses yesterday.
-Now, we're going to create a first draft for our dashboard:
+Now, we're going to create a first draft of an correlational or linear regression analysis proposal for our dashboard:
 1. Which analysis do you propose to run on the data?
 Form an unbiased judgement on the considerations.
 You can suggest multiple analyses as well if you can supplement your recommendation.
 The analysis you proposed yesterday can in many cases simply be tuned to fit this part of the dashboard!